 Wallowa Lake itself was formed by repeated periods of glaciation that began some 3 million years ago and ended around 15,000 BC.
 Over the eons, moraine lakes were carved out by the massive ice floes.
 These deposited erratic rock formations and granite boulders that approach the size of cars.
 Because of this, the area around Joseph was named ‘Hah-um-sah-pah‘, by the Nimiipu (Nez Perce) Nation, meaning ‘big rocks lying scattered around.'

-The Nez Perce have oral histories regarding the formation of Wallowa Lake, and it is their people who inhabited the area since time immemorial.
+The Nez Perce have oral histories regarding the formation of Wallowa Lake, and their people have inhabited the area since time immemorial.
 They were forced out of their lands in 1877 by the US government.
-In 2020 the Nez Perce reclaimed 148 acres of their ancestral homelands including traditional fishing grounds and meeting place; Am’sáaxpa, ‘place of boulders’.
+In 2020 the Nez Perce reclaimed 148 acres of their ancestral homelands, including traditional fishing grounds and a meeting place; Am'sáaxpa, ‘place of boulders'.